danhermes/xamarin-book-examples/Chapter 9 - Architecture/README.md

 # Chapter 9 – Cross-platform Architecture<br/>
 Architect your cross-platform application by managing platform-specific code.
 Project-level options in Xamarin include Portable Class Libraries (PCLs) and shared projects.
 Cross-platform coding techniques include conditional compilation, dependency injection (DI), and file linking.
-These are the solutions in this folder and their platforms:
+These are the solutions in this chapter and their platforms:

 <ul>
 <li>DependencyServiceExample.Xaml &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<- Xamarin.Forms XAML</li>